9 Real Estate Niches That Top Agents Specialize In For Massive Success

 You don’t need a niche.
 Not every real estate professional has one.
 But likewise, selecting a niche doesn’t mean excluding other properties — it just means that you’re focusing on a particular type.
 You can have multiple niches or none at all.

-When first starting out, many real estate professionals don’t yet have a niche. instead, they float between different property types and regions.
+Many real estate professionals don’t yet have a niche when first starting. instead, they float between different property types and regions.
 They land a high-value sale and a low-value sale.
 They work with all types of buyers and sellers.

 The vast majority of real estate agents are helping buyers and sellers with single-family homes, townhomes, and condos.
 They represent individuals (or small LLCs) in transactions, staging properties, and running open houses.

-As you develop your career, you’ll get a better idea of what you like — and what you don’t.
+As you develop your career, you’ll better understand what you like — and what you don’t.
 If any particular niche doesn’t call to you right now, it’s possible that you don’t have enough experience to know what you don’t like.

 But having a niche does help you develop focus.
 Realtors can build their knowledge and reputation purposefully and mindfully toward a direction.
 And the more authority you gain in your niche, the more opportunities you’ll collect.

-Even Realtors who consider themselves generalists work in niches at least some of the time.
-An agent familiar with a specific part of town, for instance, already has a geographic niche.
+Even Realtors who consider themselves generalists work in niches, at least sometimes.
+For instance, an agent familiar with a specific part of town already has a geographic niche.
 Others find they are passionate and knowledgeable about a specific type of property or customer.

 Think about the types of properties and real estate deals that are most interesting to you.
-If you are most excited by big commercial properties, this could be your niche.
-Or, you may find that you have a flair for deals with first-time buyers.
+This could be your niche if you are most excited by big commercial properties.
+Or, you may have a flair for deals with first-time buyers.

-In general, commercial real estate leads to the highest income, with many realtors in this niche making six figures.
+Commercial real estate generally leads to the highest income, with many realtors in this niche making six figures.
 However, this is a niche that requires additional training and one that can involve more lead nurturing before sales.

 The location-based niche is easily the most popular real estate niche.
-Most real estate agents focus on a geographic area, a single zip code, or an entire city.
+Most real estate agents focus on a geographic area, zip code, or city.
 Other than that, many real estate agents will choose to specialize in single-family homes, townhomes, or condos.

 Would You Like To Partner With Me?